BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 	.headers on|off        	Turn display of field names on or off .help                  	Show this message
-	.import FILE TABLE     	Import data from FILE into TABLE .mode OPTION		Set output mode where OPTION is one of: csv     	  Comma-separated values
+	.import FILE TABLE     	Import data from FILE into TABLE .mode OPTION		Set output/input mode where OPTION is one of: csv     	  Comma-separated values
 				    tabs    	  Tab-separated values
 				    list     	  Values delimited by .separator strings